josephmate/JavaMemoryLeakCookbook/01-get-heap-dump.md

 ```
 </details>

-# 4. Difference User, Force with jmap -F makes a corrupt file
+# Different User, Force with jmap -F makes a corrupt file
 Since I wasn't able to reproduce the problem with docker.
 I setup a Centos6 VM with a root user and notroot user.
 ```bash
 scp -r .\01-get-heap-dump\use.heap.service\target\lib notroot@192.168.56.101:/home/notroot